matifavre/coder_entrega1/README.md

   - **Code:** 200
   - **Content:** `{ message: "User deleted successfully" }`
 - **Error Handling:** Use `errorHandler` to handle any errors.

+Added the following sockets:

+Emit on "products", receive on "products" and render them on /products/real Emit "new product" on client side + /products/real and save new data Receive "new product" on server side + /products/real and render them in real time in /products/real

 In order to test the use cases: